-Our School benefits from being situated in a region that is particularly rich in works of art and architecture from across the European tradition.
+We benefit from being situated in a region that is particularly rich in works of art and architecture from across the European tradition.

 Our aim is to create a productive environment for staff and students who are interested in research on the visual arts of Europe, including painting, sculpture, graphic and digital media, architecture, crafts and design

-Prof Paul Greenhalgh Director of the Sainsbury Centre for Visual Arts
+Prof Paul Greenhalgh, Director of the Sainsbury Centre for Visual Arts

 The Butrint Foundation